 Second, greenhouse gases and deforestation from animal agriculture are leading contributors to climate change and an insect Armageddon.
 People probably haven’t been relaxed when their houses have been underwater and they’ve been clinging to trees awaiting rescue boats nor has it been relaxing for people who sought shelter in their swimming pool as their house burned down.
 Climate change induced droughts that cause famine and disease?
 Not so relaxing.
 The alarming loss of our pollinators, also a result of animal agriculture, threatens life on earth.

 Carroll’s suggestion to eat animals is particularly shortsighted because it encourages people to operate at the most elementary level of thinking without making any critical calculations.
 Carroll’s message is simple: All that matters is what’s in front of you.
 Don’t think before you eat.
-The only way to cut the fear that animal-based bacon and steak cause people and animals is to stop eating them.
-The impact of eating animals goes far beyond the cancer, diabetes, heart disease, and other medical conditions it causes.
+He fails to recognize the impact of eating animals goes far beyond cancer, diabetes, heart disease, and other medical conditions it causes.

 There’s a large selection of delicious plant-based meats and dairy-free products that replicate the taste, texture, and smell of animal products including Beyond Meat (featured in the photo above), Field Roast, Kite Hill, and Gardein to name a few.
 They’re healthier, convenient, more sustainable, and humane.

-Having said that, not even processed meat from plants should be defined as clean or healthy.
-It’s healthier.
+Not even processed meat from plants should be defined as clean or healthy though.
+It’s healthier but not healthy.
 Organic fruits, vegetables, nuts, beans, and grains are legitimately clean and healthy–and I don’t get scared when I eat quinoa, avocados, black beans, or lentils.
-But if you really want to cut so-called fear from your eating regimen and still enjoy a burger, eat plant-based meat.
+If you want to cut so-called fear from your eating regimen and still enjoy a burger, eat plant-based meat.

 Eating should never just be about what’s right for you.
-You should eat to avoid harming others.
-And despite what Carroll posits, eating clean and relaxing are not mutually exclusive.
+It would be best if ate to avoid harming others.
+Despite what Carroll posits, eating clean and relaxing are not mutually exclusive.